rcventures-eng/playdesigner/replit.md

 **Rationale**: Vertical layout with proper proportions provides a realistic view of the play area coaches are familiar with.
 The field shows the most tactically relevant area for play design with the line of scrimmage at the bottom and routes extending upward.

 **Export Functionality**: html-to-image library (`toPng` function) for converting canvas to downloadable PNG images at customizable dimensions.
+The `generateScaledExport` helper function handles proportional scaling:
+- Creates off-screen container at target dimensions with field green (#2d5a27) background
+- Clones entire canvas (field, players, routes, metadata labels)
+- Calculates uniform scale factor: `min(targetWidth/688, targetHeight/660)`
+- Centers scaled content using CSS flexbox
-Both Download and Copy to Clipboard use identical export options (width, height, scale transform) to ensure consistent output dimensions.
+- Both Download and Copy to Clipboard use this shared helper for consistent output

-**Rationale**: Allows coaches to export plays at custom dimensions (default 688×660, or custom sizes like 694×392 for two-per-page printing) for printing, presentations, or digital playbooks.
-Clipboard export respects the same dimensions as file download for workflow consistency.
+**Rationale**: Allows coaches to export plays at any custom dimensions (default 688×660, or custom sizes like 694×392 for two-per-page printing) with the entire play proportionally scaled to fit.
+The full design including all metadata, players, and routes is always visible regardless of export size.

 **Interaction Model**: Drag-and-drop for player positioning (24×24px circles, bounds: x 36-652, y 36-624), click-to-draw for routes, and property panels for metadata entry.